 This year, Brazil has elected the first rightwing president since the military regime, with promises to open up the Brazilian economy to investment and make the nation more ‘business friendly‘.

-What Will be the Effect on Foreign Investment?
+What Will be the Effect on Foreign Investment in Brazil?

 While we are still unsure of the specific effect that the new government will have on FDI in the region, there is confidence amongst both locals and the foreign business community.
 On January 1st, 2019, the elected President, Jair M. Bolsonaro was sworn as the current Brazilian President, and, at the inauguration speech, he reinforced his promises and goals for the coming years.